radian-software/prescient.el/README.md

   recover the original behavior by customizing this user option; see the docstring for more details.

+* `ivy-prescient-enable-filtering`: If set to nil, then `ivy-prescient.el` does not apply `prescient.el` filtering to Ivy.
+  See the Ivy documentation for information on how Ivy filters by default, and how to customize it manually.

+* `ivy-prescient-enable-sorting`: If set to nil, then `ivy-prescient.el` does not apply `prescient.el` sorting to Ivy.
+See the Ivy documentation for information on how Ivy sorts by default, and how to customize it manually.

 ## Known bugs

 If you are using release 0.10.0 of Ivy, you will notice a number of